noeliarosales/Control-DC-motor/README.md

 This repository presents the modeling, identification, and real-time control of a DC motor using MATLAB/Simulink and laboratory hardware.

-The project is structured in three main stages, progressing from parameter identification to real-time validation.
+The project is structured in four main stages, progressing from parameter identification to real-time validation.

 ---